Table of Contents[Hide][Show]

 Park hopper hours begin at 2 p.m. and last until that park closes.
 As with all ticket and reservation related things, refer to your My Disney Experience App.

-One of the biggest Disney World changes is with parades/character interactions.
+One of the biggest Disney World theme park changes is the lack of parades.

 Parades and nighttime shows draw big, enthusiastic crowds every day.
 That’s why Disney suspended them when the parks reopened in 2020.
 For now, the Disney World parades have been replaced by character cavalcades.
-Think of these as mini parades that aren’t scheduled.
-These offer some opportunity to see characters in action and to enjoy elements of parades that make them so popular, such as music or waving at princesses.
+We did see Disney bring back one parade in 2021, the Once Upon a Christmastime Parade, during the ticketed Very Merriest event.
+Festival of Fantasy Parade is slated to start at Magic Kingdom in early 2022.

 12. Character Cavalcade 101: Disney World Changes

-After spending four days at Disney in late March 2021, I’m going to say this: I don’t miss the parade and I’m in favor of keeping the character cavalcades.
-They’re so cute and fun and I love the element of surprise when they pop up – and they do pop up pretty often.
+After spending four days at Disney, I’m going to say this: I don’t miss the parade and I’m in favor of keeping the character cavalcades.
+They’re so cute and fun and I love the element of surprise when they pop up.

 And, as much as I loved the afternoon parade in Magic Kingdom, I didn’t love having to be there an hour beforehand to stake out a good spot and still being crowded.
 Having a pop up parade in short bursts is a lot more fun.